Guides

 7 red flags in freelance contracts (and how to push back)

-June 18, 2026 · 6 min read
+June 18, 2026 · 3 min read

 Most freelancers sign client contracts without reading past the rate.
 That is exactly where expensive surprises hide: in liability, payment terms and IP clauses written by the client's lawyer, for the client's benefit.
+Here are the seven that cost freelancers the most money, and the exact language to push back with.

 Reading a contract right now?

-Run it through ClauseLens — first analysis is free.
+Run it through ClauseLens first.
+Analysis is free.